 In accordance with Section 6705 of the California Labor Code, the Contractor shall submit to the MSWD specific plans to show details of provisions for worker protection from caving ground during excavations of trenches of five feet or more in depth.
 The excavation/trench safety plan shall be submitted to and accepted by the MSWD prior to starting excavation.
 The trench safety plan shall have details showing the design of shoring, bracing, sloping or other provisions to be made for worker protection from the hazard of caving ground.
 If such a plan varies from the shoring system standards established by the Construction Safety Orders of the California Department of Industrial Relations (Cal/OSHA), the plan shall be prepared by a California registered civil or structural engineer.
-As part of the plan, a note shall be included stating that the registered civil or structural engineer certifies that the plan complies with the Cal/OSHA Construction Safety Orders, or that the registered civil or structural engineer certifies that the plan is not less effective than the shoring, sloping or other provisions of the Safety Orders.
+As part of the plan, a note shall be included stating that the registered civil or structural engineer certifies that the plan is not less effective than the shoring, bracing, sloping or other provisions of the Safety Orders.
 In no event shall the Contractor use a shoring, sloping, or protective system less effective than that required by said Construction Safety Orders.